BoyNextDoor: 2024: Japanese debut and 19.99

 On July 24, The Chosun Ilbo reported that BoyNextDoor was finalizing a new album, set for release in September.
-On August 12, KOZ revealed the title of the their third EP 19.99, through a teaser trailed titled "The Beginning of Countdown: 19.99".
+On August 12, KOZ revealed the title of their third EP 19.99, through a teaser trailed titled "The Beginning of Countdown: 19.99".
 The EP was released on September 9 and was supported by two singles—"Dangerous", released on September 2, and "Nice Guy", which was released in conjunction with the EP.
 On October 25, the EP surpassed one million copies in cumulative sales based on YG Plus statistics.
 On October 31, BoyNextDoor released a cover of "It's Beginning to Look a Lot Like Christmas" exclusively on Apple Music.

-2025–present: Knock On Vol.1 Tour, No Genre, The Action
+2025: Knock On Vol.1 Tour, No Genre, The Action

 In support of their first four releases, BoyNextDoor embarked on their first world tour, the Knock On Vol.1 Tour, beginning with two shows at the Inspire Arena in Incheon in December 2024.
 While on tour, the band released their first digital single "If I Say, I Love You", on January 6, 2025.
 The group released the promotional single "Never Loved This Way Before", a reworking of the 2021 Cheeze song of the same name, on March 14 as part of the original soundtrack for the Naver webtoon Odd Girl Out.
 In March 28, the Bangkok show of the tour scheduled for the following day was cancelled in the aftermath of the 2025 Myanmar earthquake, which impacted Thailand.

 BoyNextDoor released their fourth EP, No Genre on May 13.
 The EP was supported by two singles: the lead single "I Feel Good", released alongside the EP, and the preceding digital single "If I Say, I Love You".
 The EP went on to sell 1.16 million copies in its opening week and debut atop the Circle Album Chart, marking the band's highest first-week sales.
 On August 20, the band released their second maxi single, "Boylife", which includes Japanese re-recordings of three of their past singles and the Japanese-language song "Count to Love".

 On September 12, the band performed at the 2025 FIVB Men's Volleyball World Championship in Pasay on September 12 as "global celebrity ambassadors".
 Later that month, they announced their fifth EP, The Action, scheduled for release on October 20, supported by the single "Hollywood Action".
-The band released the promotional single "Say Cheese" on November 11 in collaboration with Warner Bros. to commemorate the 85th anniversary of the Tom and Jerry franchise.
+The band released the promotional single "Say Cheese" on November 11, in collaboration with Warner Bros., to commemorate the 85th anniversary of the Tom and Jerry franchise.

+2026–present: Home

+BoyNextDoor released their first studio album Home, on June 8, 2026, which includes the singles "Ddok Ddok Ddok" and "Viral".
+In August, they released the Japanese-language single "Boom Boom Boom", which was followed by a deluxe version of Home in September 28, led by the single "Animal".